Quintessence and tachyon dark energy in interaction with dark matter: Observational constraints and model selection: Constraints from observational data

 \section{Constraints from observational data}

-We include four sets of observational data: the 1048 SNIa data from the Pantheon sample \cite{Scolnic}, 9 BAO data as compiled, for instance, in \cite{BAO} \cite{BAO2}, measurements of the Hubble parameter in 31 different redshifts, as compiled, for instance, in \cite{Hubble}, and the CMB distance priors from Planck 2015 data \cite{PLANCK2015}.
+We include four sets of observational data: the 1048 SNIa data from the Pantheon sample \cite{Scolnic}, 9 baryonic acoustic oscillations (BAO) data as compiled, for instance, in \cite{BAO} and \cite{BAO2}, measurements of the Hubble parameter in 31 different redshifts, as compiled, for instance, in \cite{Hubble}, and the CMB distance priors from Planck 2015 data \cite{PriorsPLANCK2015} \footnote{The distance priors obtained from Planck 2018 data has already been published \cite{PriorsPLANCK2018}.
+However, the constraints on the distance priors derived from Planck 2018 data are only slightly improved - at most $8\%$ - compared to those derived from Planck 2015 data \cite{PriorsPLANCK2018}, so that the use of distance priors from Planck 2015 data must not have significantly affected the inference of the parameters of the models studied here, mainly because they were used joint with other three data sets.}.

 We compare our theoretical predictions for the distance modulus at redshift $z$, $\mu(z)$, with the 1048 observational values of $\mu$ of the Pantheon sample \cite{Scolnic}.
 The theoretical distance modulus is defined as